ourfor/quickjs-ios/README.md

 id retValue = [obj javascriptAddFunc:@(1):@(2)];
 ```

-You can find more samples in file: QuickJS_iOSTest.m
+You can find more samples in file: QuickJSKitTest.m